Research Makes a Case for Testosterone Replacement Therapy (TRT)

-There were more than 5,000 men in the study, and approximately 21% were under the low testosterone range of 250 mg/dl.
-Until recently 350 ng/dl was considered small, so the men under 250 ng/dl were in the extremely low testosterone range.
+There were more than 5,000 men in the study, and approximately 21% were under the low testosterone range of 250 ng/dl.
+Until recently 350 ng/dl was considered small, so the men under 250 ng/dl were in the deficient testosterone range.

-From the very low-t group, about 40% received TRT.
+From the very low-T group, about 40% received TRT.
 It is unknown why 60% of the men with very low-T were not treated.

 In spite of their medical problems, testosterone replacement helped them.
 Not undergoing TRT proved harmful to the men who were untreated.